pnp/sp-dev-fx-webparts/README.md

 * Clone this repository
 * in the command line run:
   * `npm install`
+  * `gulp bundle --ship`
-  * `gulp serve --nobrowser`
+  * `gulp package-solution --ship`

-Browse to SharePoint Online workbench (https://tenant.sharepoint.com/_layouts/15/workbench.aspx)
+* Add the package to your app catalog
+* Approve the Graph API permissions in the SharePoint admin center
+* Add the webpart to your page

 ## Features